tryolabs/norfair/demos/camera_motion/README.md

 ![soccer](/docs/soccer.gif)

-> video generated using command `python demos/camera_motion/demo.py --transformation homography --draw-paths --path-history 150 --distance-threshold 200 --track-boxes --max-points=900 --min-distance=14 --save --model yolov5x --hit-counter-max 3 video.mp4` on a snippet of this [video](https://www.youtube.com/watch?v=CGFgHjeEkbY&t=1200s)
+> video generated using command `python demo.py --transformation homography --draw-paths --path-history 150 --distance-threshold 200 --track-boxes --max-points=900 --min-distance=14 --save --model yolov5x --hit-counter-max 3 video.mp4` on a snippet of this [video](https://www.youtube.com/watch?v=CGFgHjeEkbY&t=1200s)

 ## Setup

-1. Install norfair with `pip install norfair[video]`
-2. Install YOLOv5 with `pip install yolov5`.
-3. Download and run the [demo.py](./demo.py) on any video
+Build and run the Docker container with ./run_gpu.sh.

+Copy a video to the src folder.

+Within the container, run with the default parameters:

+`python demo.py <video>.mp4`

+For additional settings, you may display the instructions using `python demo.py --help`.